Gentoo one-liners for a rainy day

 Multi-column sorting

-Use multiple keys for different analysis priorities:
+Use multiple sort keys for different analysis priorities:

 sort -k1,1n -k2,2h combined.txt